-The Corona chair was designed by Poul M. Volther in 1964.
-This sculptural chair is available in several variants of wool or leather and colours such as, among others, black, white and red.
-In addition, various special editions exist, such as the anniversary model in a brown natural leather upholstery.
+The Corona Chair was designed my Poul M. Volther in 1964 and is available in several variants of cashmere and leather, in colours such as black, white and red.
+In addition, some special editions were produced, like the anniversary model in brown natural leather upholstery.

-The advantage of a second-hand chair is that it has patina.
-The disadvantages are that you cannot be sure what condition the chair is in and therefore do not know how long it will last.
-At the same time, a lot of effort is associated with buying second-hand, since you need to keep an eye on various websites, drive to the seller and possibly drive home again empty handed, if it does not meet your standards.
+One of the advantages of buying a second-hand model is that it has a patina which gives the chair a unique charm.
+However, the biggest disadvantage is that you cannot be sure what condition the chair is in and, consequently, how long it will last.
+In addition, when buying a second-hand model, you must make the time to keep an eye on various websites and auctions and possibly drive back home empty-handed if the model does not meet your standards.

 Dimensions of the chair?

 The chair has been designed with following dimensions: